Logan142414/Movie-Recommender/README.md

 ## Future Enhancements

-* Add item-based collaborative filtering for comparison.

 * Build a Streamlit or web interface for interactive recommendations.

-* Integrate content-based features (genres, tags) for hybrid recommendations.
+* Integrate content based features (genres, tags) for hybrid recommendations.

-* Add caching or vectorized similarity functions for speed on larger input sets.
+* Add AI integration in some form to improve the recommendation system.